-This assessment provides information about activity undertaken by to tackle modern slavery.
+This assessment provides information about activity undertaken by R A B Consultants to tackle modern slavery.
 It may be used to support the production of an annual modern slavery statement as set out in the UK Modern Slavery Act 2015.

 Your responses can be updated at any time to maintain a current and accurate report.
 The Assessment has six sections, each of which captures information that may be included in a statement, as set out by guidance within the Modern Slavery Act 2015.

-The answers you have provided will be kept confidential and will only be shared with buyers that you have given permission to access Company and point of contact: All information contained within this assessment has been submitted by a user or users acting on behalf of represents and warrants that the information provided within this declaration will be as accurate and complete as possible and shall accurately represent its capabilities.
-The main point of contact for this assessment is: According to the information submitted in support of this assessment: has stated that its turnover is has indicated that it is completing this assessment on behalf of its own organisation, has provided the following additional information regarding their commitment to tackling modern slavery: trading as Watertight are continuously identifying areas to improve our organisation.
-This assessment has helped to identify key areas that we can improve, even though we are below the £36m threshold.
-We are leading the Property Flood Resilience sector in terms of ethical and sustainable delivery of projects including with the EA.
+The answers you have provided will be kept confidential and will only be shared with buyers that you have given permission to access.

+Company and point of contact:

+All information contained within this assessment has been submitted by a user or users acting on behalf of R A B Consultants.

+R A B Consultants represents and warrants that the information provided within this declaration will be as accurate and complete as possible and shall accurately represent its capabilities.

+The main point of contact for this assessment is:

+According to the information submitted in support of this assessment:

+R A B Consultants has stated that its turnover is

+R A B Consultants has indicated that it is completing this assessment on behalf of its own organisation,

+R A B Consultants has provided the following additional information regarding their commitment to tackling modern slavery: We provide professional services and have assessed our risk of exposure to modern slavery as "Very Low".
+As an SME recruitment and the supply chain is directly supervised by the Management Team who will not countenance Modern Slavery.

 The Government encourages organisations not in scope to still consider publishing a statement as modern slavery risks can manifest in almost any organisation.